 This was despite Kerry's warnings of a "Plan B" if diplomacy doesn't work, was transparently false and Lavrov could call his bluff.
 The US secretary of state had no leverage whatsoever, alas.

-As time passed, there was no more talk of a new transitional ruling body with executive authorities that would sideline Assad, but rather a national unity government with Assad in place - a real setback for the US and its regional allies and, more importantly, to the Syrian opposition.
+As time passed, there was no more talk of a new transitional ruling body with executive authorities that would sideline Assad, but rather a national unity government with the Assad in place - a real setback for the US and its regional allies, and more importantly to the Syrian opposition.

 OPINION: Kerry and Lavrov - Fatal attraction II